GuilhermeTome/gulp-lp-base/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

-If you with, send me a private message in LinkedIn ou in email (guilherme.tome2002@gmail.com or guigo.reis90@gmail.com).
+If you wish, send me a private message in LinkedIn or in email (guilherme.tome2002@gmail.com or guigo.reis90@gmail.com).

 ## License